Build a text-to-SQL generator

 Set up a SQL database

-Store the structured data from the Spider dataset in a SQL-compatible database.
+Store structured data matching the Spider dataset in a SQL-compatible database.

-1. Set up the concert_singer database.
-Create tables matching the Spider schema and insert fake data for each test question.
+1. Set up the concert_singer database by creating tables matching the Spider schema, and then inserting sample data for each test question:

 CREATE_TABLES_SQL = """